 When the ban on servicing and maintaining R22 gas in refrigeration systems came into effect on 01 January 2015 the EU began a process of phasing out of use, the most harmful of F-Gases.
 The EU has set out the above timeline for further phasing down of harmful F-Gases between 2015 and 2030.

-The F-Gases being phased down are HFCs.
-Whilst HFCs don’t damage the ozone layer, they do contribute to global warming – a topical global news item after the recent Paris Agreement.
-As a result, the EU has grouped these HFC F-Gases by their global warming potential (GWP) – as shown in the table below – with the F-Gases with the highest GWP being the first to go.
+The F-Gases being phased down are hydrofluorocarbons (HFCs).
+Whilst HFCs don’t damage the ozone layer, they do contribute to global warming – a topical global news item after the Paris Agreement and subsequent accords.
+As a result, the EU has grouped these HFC F-Gases by their global warming potential (GWP) – as shown in the table below – with the F-Gases in the very high GWP group becoming the first to be phased out of use.
 Initially the service ban date will apply to the use of virgin gases, however a complete service ban will follow, 10 years hence.

 Future F-Gas ban dates

 |GWP group||GWP range||Refrigerant||Service ban date (virgin)||Service ban date (recycled/reclaimed)|

 |Very high||3,985||HFC R507||January 2020 *||January 2030 *|

 |1,774||HFC R407C||to be decided|